sparkflows/sparkflows-docs/docs/installation/credential-store/credential-store-connection.rst

 Credential Store Connection
 ============================

-Fire Insights enable you to add connection using Credential Store.
+Fire Insights enables you to create Connection.
+The values in the Connections can be fetched from the Credential Stores.

-Below are the steps for adding connection using Credential Store.
+Below are the steps for adding connection using values from the Credential Store.

 Go to Administration/Global Connections
 -------------

-Login to Fire Insights application, Go to Administration and select Global Connections.
+Login to Fire Insights.
+Go to Administration and select Global Connections.

 .. figure:: ../../_assets/credential_store/7.PNG
    :alt: Credential Store